FAQ: Maternal Serum Alpha-Fetoprotein (MSAFP) Test

 What Is Maternal Serum Alpha-Fetoprotein?

-Alpha-fetoprotein (AFP) is a protein that is produced by your baby as he develops during your pregnancy.
+Alpha-fetoprotein (AFP) is a protein that is produced by your baby as they develop during your pregnancy.

-Although it’s the baby who produces AFP, it becomes present in the mother's bloodstream as well.
+Although it’s the baby who produces AFP, it becomes present in the pregnant person's bloodstream as well.
 That’s why it’s called a maternal serum alpha-fetoprotein test.

 Too much AFP in your body may indicate that your baby is at risk of a neural tube defect, like spina bifida, which results from incomplete development of the brain and spinal cord.
 Too little may indicate your little one has a chromosomal abnormality, like Down syndrome.